Saindhabi17/SC_RNA_Repo_Data_2/README.md

-## With the Complete Data Set: (Can be modified upon completing the previous steps)
+## With the Complete Data Set: (Including the Normal one and the Paracancerous one)
 Here all the 8 samples are used.

 ## Reading the Files and Preparing Seurat Object: